-This site only acknowledges the country’s real counties, which have never been abolished and describes the flags that they bear.
+This site presents and promotes the country’s real counties, which have never been abolished and describes the flags that they bear.
 The terms “shire” and “county”, sometimes used in conjunction with such adjectives as “historic”, “ancient”, “traditional” or “geographical”, refer to the 86 areas of ancient origin which for centuries have formed, and continue to form, a commonly agreed way of referring to the different parts of the country; our basic geography and reference, used for many personal, social and cultural purposes and in spheres like business and trade, tourism, sport and the delivery of mail.
 In England, Rutland, Lincolnshire, Somerset and Yorkshire are examples; in Scotland, Fife, Clackmannanshire and Argyll; in Wales, Glamorgan, Caernarfonshire and Pembrokeshire.

 Many of these ceased to be administrative units in 1974 when the 1972 local government act came into effect, as reported by the Times in April of that year

 however, as a government official, quoted in this report, stated at the time,